 Literature: Lamb: The Gospel According to Biff, Christ's Childhood Pal

 An Affectionate Parody of The Bible by absurdist & humorist Christopher Moore.As suggested by its title, the main character and Sympathetic P.O.V. is a fellow named "Levi bar Alphaeus who is called Biff."
 The reason he doesn't show up in the actual Bible is that he was kind of a jerk and the other apostles conspired to keep him out of it (or so he figures).
 In the modern day, Biff is resurrected by an angel to give his accounts of what it was like to have known Joshua bar Joseph since they were both six years old, and he stumbled upon him having his kid brother smash a lizard with a rock, sticking the dead lizard in his mouth, and taking it back out alive again.

-In between epistolary moments where he marvels about modern life, Biff pens his gospel, filling in a lot of the blanks.
-Ever notice how The Biblegoes straight from Jesus as a kid (about 12 years old) to the beginning of his ministry when he was 30?
-Biff explains that the two of them went east so that Josh could learn, from The Three Wise Men, how to become the Messiah.
+Biff: I wanna do that.In between epistolary moments where he marvels about modern life, Biff pens his gospel, filling in a lot of the blanks of Jesus: The Early Years.
+According to Biff, the two of them went east so that Josh could learn, from The Three Wise Men, how to become the Messiah.
 Along the way, they absorbed many Buddhist, Taoist and Hindu attitudes which informed Joshua's later preaching.
 Biff looks out for his best friend, tempering Joshua's innocent stupidity with his own brand of ruthless, practical Magnificent Bastardry.
 The only thing that gets him off-balance is the presence of his childhood crush, Mary the Magdalene ("Maggie"), who is depicted as having a thing for Josh.
-And, because it's a humor novel, all sorts of silly things happen, be it the names of Balthazar's concubines, the explanation of how the martial art "judo" came about, or the start of the Jewish tradition of having Chinese food on Joshua's birthday.
+And, because it's a humor novel, all sorts of silly things happen, be it the names of Balthazar's concubines, the explanation of how the martial art Judo came about, or the start of the Jewish tradition of having Chinese food on Joshua's birthday.

 This book contains examples of: